Fabbrica di Cioccolato Cima Norma: Aftermath

 The further use of the production and residential buildings was unclear for a long time.
 Parts of the site, which comprises around two dozen individual buildings, have so far been used by small local businesses and occasionally as accommodation for the Swiss army.
 In 1992, architects and students from the Southern California Institute of Architecture branch in Vico Morcote undertook a comprehensive study of the possibility of converting the factory into a cultural center with living, recreation and work spaces, including a restaurant.
 However, the project presented by the architects Martin Wagner and Lars Lerup could not be implemented due to a lack of funds.
 On 13 March 2009 the Ticino architect Marino Venturini, who was concerned about preserving the buildings, acquired the disused industrial site and 87% of the share capital from the Antognini family, descendants of Giuseppe Pagani.

-The successor to Cima Norma S.A., which was entered in the Commercial Register of the Canton of Ticino in January 1972 mainly as a real estate company, received new statutes for the first time in 1997.
+The successor to CimaNorma S.A., which was entered in the Commercial Register of the Canton of Ticino in January 1972 mainly as a real estate company, received new statutes for the first time in 1997.
 Finally, in 2017, a brand of the same name was relaunched as a nostalgic reminiscence of the Belle Époque together with Chocolat Stella Bernrain as a “private label”.